jameslyj01/odin-recipes-project/README.md

 # odin-recipes

-This repo is for The Odin Project. <br>
+This repo is for Project: Recipes from The odin project. <br>
-Project: Recipes